SunilPdl/JAVA-LAB/lab-10/README.md

 ### UDP:
  UDP stands for User Datagram Protocol, a connection-less protocol that allows for packets of data to be transmitted between applications.

-This chapter gives a good understanding on the following two subjects −

-## Socket Programming:

-This is the most widely used concept in Networking and it has been explained in very detail.

-## URL Processing:

 ### Socket Programming: